 - Students must reside within a 20-mile radius of campus.

-- The College/Office of Residential Life does not offer an off campus listing service nor does it offer assistance with arrangements or securing a lease.
+- Student Affairs does not offer an off campus listing service, nor does it offer assistance with arrangements or securing a lease.
 Students are responsible for making all plans and arranging their housing and off-campus logistics.

 Once a student applies, is approved, and moves forward with moving into their off campus housing, the College will not provide lease forgiveness should a conflict arise where the student vacates the property.
-The Office of Residential Life will do its best to house the student should space be available.
-However, we will not be able to assist with the financial implications of a broken lease.
+Student Affairs will do its best to house previously off-campus students should space be available when needed.
+However, we are unable to assist with the financial implications of a broken lease.

-- Student who lives with a parent or legal guardian within a 20-mile radius and commutes
+- Student who lives with a parent or legal guardian within a 20-mile radius.

 - Sophomores, juniors, and seniors may apply to reside off campus until the maximum allowance is reached.

-We ask all students to consider the following while considering residing off campus:
+We ask all students to consider the following while deciding on the option of residing off campus: